Fresh air through indoor climate control

 Room controllers, often also with touch displays, serve as operating units in the individual rooms.
 They are the user interface to the building, i.e. the users can select the room temperature themselves.
 Cooling through the air-conditioning system and the fresh air supply through automated windows are coordinated.

-Indoor climate control in a gymnasium with natural ventilation © GEZE GmbH
+Indoor climate control in a gymnasium with natural ventilation © Exorbitart / GEZE GmbH

 Time-controlled room ventilation and scenarios selectable